Research at the Center

 — funded by U.S. Department of Labor/ETA

-The Center is implementing a project that assists the DOL central office, the regional Disability Coordinators, the Social Security Administration, and nationwide Disability Program Navigator and Work Incentive Grantees to provide information, training, and technical assistance to improve the effective and meaningful participation of youth and working-age adults with disabilities in the One Stops and comprehensive workforce development system.
-The Center will help the Grantees understand relevant developments in systems change and capacity building efforts across federal agencies; exchange information on promising systems change activities, identify barriers and effective policy and practice solutions that advance access and effective participation in the Workforce Development System at a local community level.
+The Center implemented a project that assisted the DOL central office, the regional Disability Coordinators, the Social Security Administration, and nationwide Disability Program Navigator and Work Incentive Grantees to provide information, training, and technical assistance to improve the effective and meaningful participation of youth and working-age adults with disabilities in the One Stops and comprehensive workforce development system.
+The Center helped the Grantees understand relevant developments in systems change and capacity building efforts across federal agencies; exchange information on promising systems change activities, identify barriers and effective policy and practice solutions that advance access and effective participation in the Workforce Development System at a local community level.

 Job Accommodation Network Survey and Evaluation